Answered By: Gretchen Scronce Last Updated: May 09, 2019 Views: 6858

 - Insert a blank writable CD into the CD recorder.

-- Double-click My Computer, and then click the files or folders that you want to copy to the CD.
+- Select the files or folders that you want to copy to the CD by clicking on them.
 To select more than one file, hold down the CTRL key while you click the files you want.

 - Click any of the following options: